 Check the “

 Programmatic access” and “ AWS Management Console access” boxes.
 Select the “ Custom password” and type in your desired password and uncheck the “ Require password reset”.
-Once all is in place as the above screenshot hit the “ Next: Permissions”.
+Once all is in place as in the above screenshot hit the “ Next: Permissions”.

 Select the “